jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 ### 58V Authority must notify Attorney-General of bringing of appeal
 The Authority must notify the Attorney-General promptly of the bringing of any appeal to the Authority under this Act.

+### 58VA Online publication of information about procedures, time frames, and progress of decisions
+The following information must be published on an Internet site maintained by or on behalf of the chief executive of the Ministry of Justice:
+  (a) information about the purpose of the Authority and how to commence a proceeding:
+  (b) any requirements that must be met to bring a proceeding:
+  (c) guidelines on how and when parties may obtain information on the progress of their case and when a decision may be expected.

 **Appeals to High Court**